Trump Promises $1 Million Of Personal Funds To Aid Harvey Victims

 Sanders said the president intends to return to the Southwest on Saturday to view flood damage with stops possible in Houston and Lake Charles, La.
 Trump was in Corpus Christi, Texas, on Wednesday to meet with officials.

-Vice President Pence surveyed flooded out areas of Texas on Thursday.
+Vice President Pence surveyed flooded-out areas of Texas on Thursday.
 He helped pick up debris, visited a heavily damaged church in Rockport and stopped at a food distribution center in Victoria.
 He pledged support for flood victims, saying the White House will "be with you every day until Texas rebuilds stronger and better than before."